Buyer guide

 The problem is that performance work rarely stays individual for long.
 Once releases depend on it, team members start asking questions such as: What happened compared with the last build?
 Are p95 latencies getting worse?
 Who owns the script?
 Where do we see failure trends?
 Is this traffic model representative of production?

 Those questions expose the same limits found in other CLI tools.
-A Rust implementation may be fast and pleasant, but it does not automatically solve the broader workflow of collaboration, baselines, and CI/CD history.
+A Rust implementation may be fast and pleasant, but it does not automatically solve the workflow around the test of collaboration, baselines, and CI/CD history.

 When Rust-based tools are a good fit